(Originally posted July 2017)

-I recently attended the Writer’s League of Texas Agent & Editors Conference in Austin, TX.
+I recently attended the Writer’s League of Texas Agent & Editors Conference in Austin, TX (so fortunate to have this in my hometown).
 I haven’t been to a writer’s conference in forever, and I loved being back among my people.
 Others who attended said that WLT is one of the best conferences around.
 In the future, I have some recommendations about interacting with editors, but otherwise, it was a wonderful experience – especially the great group of ladies I met during our practice pitch session, who are now my new writer’s tribe.

 The point of the conference was to interact with agents and editors, and hear their input about the craft of writing – I honestly enjoyed the craft breakout sessions the most.
 If you are at this point in your writing career, it’s a great opportunity, but it’s also a daunting one.
 As writer’s I’m pretty sure we are all aware of the realities of the publishing world, and the numbers involved with getting an agent or our word baby on a bookshelf at Barnes & Noble, but knowing these facts and having them presented to you first hand by agents, session after session, is a little depressing.